ZJZAC/ZJZAC.github.io/_pages/about.md

 # 🔥 News
+- *2025.01*: &nbsp;🎉🎉 One paper is accepted to ICLR 2025.
+Congrats to Runyi Hu!
+- *2025.01*: &nbsp;🎉🎉 One paper is accepted to USENIX Security 2025.
+Congrats to Haolin Wu!
+- *2025.01*: &nbsp;🎉🎉 One paper is accepted to TIFS.
+Congrats to Shuai Li!
+- *2025.01*: &nbsp;🎉🎉 One paper is accepted to NAACL.
+Congrats to Meng Tong!
 - *2024.12*: &nbsp;🎉🎉 One paper is accepted to ICASSP 2025.
 Congrats to Zhiling Zhang!
-- *2024.12*: &nbsp;🎉🎉 One paper is accepted to AAAI 2025.
+- *2024.12*: &nbsp;🎉🎉 One paper is accepted to AAAI 2025 (Oral).
 Congrats to Haoxiang Tian!
 - *2024.11*: &nbsp;🎉🎉 One paper is accepted to Information Fusion 2024.
 Congrats to Linqing Hu!
 - *2024.10*: &nbsp;🎉🎉 GenderCARE is awarded the Distinguished Artifact Award in CCS 2024.
 Congrats!
 - *2024.09*: &nbsp;🎉🎉 One paper is accepted to NeurIPS 2024.
 Congrats to Guanlin Li!